Remimimiel/todo-list-demo/backend/README.md

     pip install -r requirements.txt
     ```

-2. Create `backend/db.py` and complete the database info.
+2. Create `backend/db.py` and specify the database info.

 3. If you connect to the MySQL for the first time, create corresponding table `todo` first.